Anti-Soviet resistance by the Ukrainian Insurgent Army: Contacts with the special services of the West

 The operation as a whole failed.
 Most of the paratroopers were killed or captured, some were recruited by the Soviet secret services, and they soon began airing, providing Western intelligence with disinformation.
 For example, after a group of paratroopers led by a member of the OUN-B and Bandera's godfather, Myron Matvieiko, seized a group of paratroopers in June 1951, they "met" nine more OUN groups in the following weeks and months, capturing 18 people. destroyed, and 26 taken prisoner.
 At the same time, five of the prisoners showed readiness to cooperate with the MGB.
 And after a while, radio operators led by Matvieiko began to supply the West with radiograms with misinformation.
 They later practiced for another 10 years.

-On March 17, 1951, the UPA appealed to the US government to assist Ukrainian insurgents in the fight against the USSR.
+On 15 March 1951, the UPA appealed to the US government to assist Ukrainian insurgents in the fight against the USSR.

 In January 2017, the CIA declassified a large amount of material relating to the CIA's relations with Ukrainian nationalists.
-American spies contacted the leadership of the Organization of Ukrainian Nationalists (OUN) immediately after the war, in the second half of the 1940s; and this connection was broken only in the early 90's, with the collapse of the Soviet Union.
+American spies contacted the leadership of the OUN immediately after the war in the second half of the 1940s, and this connection was broken only in the early 1990s with the collapse of the Soviet Union.
 One of the earliest documents dates back to April 1947.
 The report on terrorist acts committed on the territory of Ukraine states that a power plant was blown up in Lviv and a hydroelectric power plant in the Korsun-Shevchenkivskyi district.
 A large number of civilian casualties had been reported.